Create a Better World.

 Our study options allow you to explore different disciplines, participate in industry placements, go on exchange with international partners or take up a combined (double) degree.

 We prepare our students with the skills that employers want, so they can make a global impact.

 Study with us — apply in one of our courses available at the School of Social Sciences listed below.

-Each course and unit is linked to its own page with more detailed information on the University of Tasmania Courses & Units website, including Major/Minors available within each course, and comprehensive lists of units available for study under each applicable Major/Minor.
+Each course and unit is linked to its own page with more detailed information on the University of Tasmania Courses & Units website, including the Major available within each course, and comprehensive lists of units available for study under each applicable Major.